VoltRipper

 Are electric dirt bikes street-legal in Illinois?

-Illinois status for Sur-Ron-class electric dirt bikes: Conversion path only.
+Illinois status for Sur-Ron-class electric dirt bikes: Restricted or local-only.
 Use the sections below for registration, allowed riding areas, helmet rules, penalties, and official sources.

 Headline status